 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils are valued.
-Pupils with SEND are included in all consultation groups.
-Individual support is responsive to the views of the child.
-Pupil voice is heard through: consultation groups. of the child. school council meetings within our school and across the MAT Pupils' views regarding their interests, their strengths and how they feel they can be Pupils' views are an integral part of SEN reviews. - learning forums supported are incorporated into their One Page Profiles. - RSE - One Decision lessons - focus groups - questionnaires
+Additional, targeted support and provision Specialist, individualised support and provision Î The views and opinions of all pupils are Pupils with SEND are included in all Individual support is responsive to the views valued.
+Pupil voice is heard through: consultation groups. of the child. - School Council meetings within our school and across the Trust Pupils' views regarding their interests, their strengths and how they feel they can be supported are incorporated into their Pupils' views are an integral part of SEND reviews. - learning forums Individual Education Plans.
+Work is planned to meet the personal - RSE - One Decision lessons interests of children. - focus groups - questionnaires - worry monsters